AtsushiSakai/PythonRobotics/README.md

 the gren point is positioning observation (ex.
 GPS), and the red line is estimated trajectory with EKF.

-The read ellipse is estimated covariance ellipse with EKF.
+The red ellipse is estimated covariance ellipse with EKF.

 # Path Planning

-Path planning algorithm.

 ## Dynamic Window Approach